Invest in the education of the Festival’s youth volunteers

 In memory of Bill, the Waterfowl Festival Board of Directors established the William A. Perry Scholarship Fund.
 Your donations provide support for the scholastic efforts of the Waterfowl Festival's younger volunteers.
 Not only are you investing in their future, you are investing in the Festival's future, as we encourage them to return to volunteer their time and efforts in the years to come.
 In addition to your contributions, funding for the scholarships also comes from proceeds of the Festival's Cocktail Decoy Auction, held on Premiere Night each year.
 Annual awards are made to student volunteers attending college and other institutions of higher learning.
 Donations to the William A. Perry Scholarship Fund are 100% tax-deductible.

 Applications for the William A. Perry Scholarship are accepted each spring for the upcoming academic year.
-Click here to view the requirements and download the application form.
+Please read the requirements below and click here to download the application form.
+You can also view the requirements as a PDF by clicking here.